DICE-UNC/jargon/README.md

 Resource groups are no longer a concept, so some operations using resource groups now throw an UnsupportedOperationException when ussued against a 4.1+ iRODS host.
 These operations continue to be supported pre 4.1.
 Unit test code was adjusted.

-#### estTrimReplicasForDataObjectByResourceNameInvalid fails with uncaught -78000 #109
+#### testTrimReplicasForDataObjectByResourceNameInvalid fails with uncaught -78000 #109

 Added a ResourceNotFoundException in the hierarchy.
 For prior to 4.1, will maintain current behavior of silently ignoring, which in retrospect might be a bit odd.
 But no surprises!
 From 4.1+ will throw a DataNotFoundException.
 It's a little messy, may rethink that later.